MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/configuring-ftp-user-isolation-in-iis-7.md

     [![](configuring-ftp-user-isolation-in-iis-7/_static/image3.png)](configuring-ftp-user-isolation-in-iis-7/_static/image1.png)
 3. When the **Add FTP Site** wizard appears:

-    - Enter "My New FTP Site" in the **FTP site name** box, then navigate to the "%SystemDrive%\inetpub\ftproot" folder that you created in the Prerequisites section.
+    - Enter "My New FTP Site" in the **FTP site name** box, then navigate to the `%SystemDrive%\inetpub\ftproot` folder that you created in the Prerequisites section.
 Note that if you choose to type in the path to your content folder, you can use environment variables in your paths.
     - When you have completed these items, click **Next**.
         [![](configuring-ftp-user-isolation-in-iis-7/_static/image7.png)](configuring-ftp-user-isolation-in-iis-7/_static/image5.png)
 4. On the next page of the wizard: